jstet/docker_compose_host_hetzner/README.md

 # docker_compose_host_hetzner
 This is a Copier IaC template to deploy a docker compose app on a Hetzner VPS.
+I use it for personal projects.
+Use it at your own risk.
+Creating VPS on hetzner generates costs.

 ## Dependecies
 - [Copier](https://copier.readthedocs.io/en/latest/)